1 of 3

 2. Plasmapheresis (Therapeutic Plasma Exchange)

-Traditional plasmapheresis to remove part of plasma together with toxic substances.
+Traditional plasmapheresis to remove a part of the plasma together with toxic substances.
 Requires donor plasma/albumin.

 What is Therapeutic Plasma Exchange?

-Therapeutic Plasma Exchange (TPE, also known as Therapeutic Apheresis or Therapeutic Plasmapheresis) is a medical procedure designed to remove harmful substances from the blood's plasma component: the separated plasma is completely discarded and replaced with an albumin solution, fresh frozen plasma or plasma derivatives.
+Therapeutic Plasma Exchange (TPE, also known as Therapeutic Apheresis, Therapeutic Plasmapheresis, PLEX) is a medical procedure designed to remove harmful substances from the blood's plasma component: part of the separated plasma is completely discarded and replaced with an albumin solution, fresh frozen plasma or plasma derivatives.

 In contrast to Double Filtration Plasmapheresis which selectively removes harmful substances, TPE is a non-selective treatment.